 Load factor means how efficiently we use energy.
-It is the measure of the utilization of electrical energy during a given period to the maximum energy which would have been utilized in that period.
+It is the measure of the utilisation of electrical energy during a given period to the maximum energy which would have been utilised in that period.
 The load factor plays an important role in the cost of generation per unit (kWh).
 The higher the load factor the smaller will be the generation cost for the same maximum demands.
 Load factor regarding energy,

-Depending upon the number of hours in days, weeks, months, or years we define different load factors.
-For daily load factor, time period T is taken as 24 hours; similarly, for weeks, months and years different value of T is taken.
+Depending on the number of hours in days, weeks, months, or years we define different load factors.
+For daily load factor, period T is taken as 24 hours; similarly, for weeks, months and years the different value of T is taken.

 For calculating load factor, the following information is required;

 Let total kWh = 36,0000 kWh